...

 • Dragonfly Doji

 The Dragonfly Doji looks like a “T”.
 It has a long lower shadow and little or no upper shadow.
 This pattern suggests increased buying pressure.
 You often see it after a downtrend, indicating a possible bullish reversal.
+One of the clearest examples is the Doji in Morning Star, where indecision forms the middle step before a full bullish reversal.

 • Gravestone Doji